-- Direct costs, those charged by UMD, include tuition and fees, on-campus room and on-campus meal plan.
+- Direct costs, those charged by UMD, include tuition and fees, on-campus housing and on-campus meal plan.

 - Indirect costs include the average costs of books and supplies, off-campus housing and off-campus board (meals) as well as personal and transportation expenses.

-The general semester bills (which include costs such as tuition, room and board) are due on the following dates:
+The general semester bills (which include costs such as tuition, housing and board) are due on the following dates:

 - August 20 for the fall semester bill.